Pazuzu: Pazuzu as domestic protector deity

 There is a well documented use of Pazuzu in Mesopotamian white magic.
 His inhuman and grotesque form can be inferred to have been used to frighten away unwanted guests, as well as prevent his wind-demon subjects from entering the home and wreaking havoc.
 His role in magic and ritual is documented within inscriptions on the backs of his statues, or in ritual texts.
-Spells, incantations, and special artifacts were used to gain the favour and protection of the demon, such as artifacts being placed in and around the home or worn on the person to achieve the desired effect.
+Spells, incantations, and special artifacts were used to gain the favour and protection of the demon, such as artifacts being placed in and/or around the home.
+They can also be worn on the person to achieve the desired effect.

 Protective objects

 Large numbers of Pazuzu heads have been discovered, made from a variety of materials; chiefly terracotta, but also bronze, iron, gold, glass, and bone.
 These heads often feature holes or loops at the top, allowing them to be worn on necklaces by pregnant women in order to protect the baby from evil forces.
 Occasionally, the heads would be attached to cylinder seals or worn as brooches as well.
 Some of these heads have been found in graves.

 Carved amulets are common.
-Ritual texts from Uruk state that a woman could be given a bronze necklace or amulet of Pazuzu in order to protect her from miscarrying via the interference of Lamashtu.
+Ritual texts from Uruk state that a woman could be given a bronze necklace or amulet of Pazuzu in order to protect her from miscarrying via the interference of demoness Lamashtu.
 Some are rectangular and depict Pazuzu either standing or crouching.
 Larger amulets made from stone could be hung on the wall to protect the room or an entrance.
 One of this type of amulet that was found inside a home in the Neo-Assyrian town of Dur-Katlimmu was lying on the floor of the main reception room and was thought to have been hung on the wall facing the entryway.

+Images

 A bronze Pazuzu head, including a loop to be strung onto a necklace and worn as a protective charm.

 The front of a copper alloy Pazuzu amulet from the British Museum.

 A red jasper carving of a squatting Pazuzu, the crouching posture suggesting his connection to the West Wind.

 This bronze pendant features a suspension loop to ensure that the demon's gaze is always directed outward; for example, with the demon's apotropaic power directed, not at the amulet's owner, but at the owner's supernatural enemies.